Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ## Deactivate an attribute set

 If an attribute set is no longer used, it is recommended to deactivate the attribute set to prevent any problems because of existing dependencies.
 If you deactivate an attribute set, it is no longer available when creating attributes or products.

 #### Prerequisites

 At least one attribute set has been created, see [Create an attribute set](#create-an-attribute-set).

-> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE SETS*